MethodsAndPractices/vsteam/.docs/synopsis/Show-VSTeamApproval.md

-Shows the release associated with the waiting approval in a web browser.
+Opens the release associated with the waiting approval in the default browser.